John Lewis broadband help, issues and complaints

 Does John Lewis Broadband and phone include mobile phones?

 No, John Lewis Broadband and phone are strictly for the home.
 However, you can purchase the 'Mobile Bolt-on' for your John Lewis landline phone.
-This gives you means unlimited calls to UK mobile numbers and 070 personal numbering services.
+This gives you unlimited calls to UK mobile numbers and 070 personal numbering services.